Second Chances at Signing Up for Medicare

 Images: Social Security Administration (SSA.gov); Centers for Medicare & Medicaid Services

-This story, published Jan.
-28, was updated to reflect the opening of Social Security local offices.
+This story, originally published Jan.
+28, 2022, was updated with new information.

 Kimberly Lankford is a contributing writer who covers personal finance and Medicare.
 She previously wrote for Kiplinger’s Personal Finance magazine, and her articles have also appeared in U.S. News & World Report, The Washington Post and The Boston Globe.
 She received the personal finance Best in Business award from the Society of American Business Editors and Writers.